Altinn/altinn-studio-docs/content/app/development/configuration/stateless/_index.en.md

     First it is verified that the party object has a defined organization number, if this is not the case and the user is not representing an organization he is not authorized.

-    The other check calls `_finanstilsynet.HasReqiuiredLicence()`, a method which looks up the norwegian ministry of finance's API to decide if an organization has been given a license.
+The other check calls `_finanstilsynet.HasReqiuiredLicence()`, a method which looks up the Financial Supervisory Authority of Norway's API to decide if an organization has been given a license.
     The implementation of that service is available [here][her](https://altinn.studio/repos/ttd/extra-credentials-demo/src/branch/master/App/services/FinanstilsynetService.cs).

     If none of the checks are succesfull two fields in the datamodel are populated;